Recycling Infrastructures

 Being on the street in Phnom Penh

-This project was part of my PhD research that was funded by the DAAD and the Goethe-University Frankfurt/Main and supported by the Heinrich-Boell Foundation in Phnom Penh.
+Funded by the DAAD and Goethe-University Frankfurt/Main and supported by the Heinrich-Boell Foundation in Phnom Penh.

 This research has examined the recycling infrastructure in Phnom Penh, Cambodia.
 It considers the circular flows of waste and practices through ‘infracycles’, maintenance practices that tinker with the social and capitalist order, and postcolonial ways of doing politics that co-constitute predominant waste fantasies from which naturecultures ooze out, shaping urban life in their own way.